The Boys (franchise): SupePorn

 On October 3, 2020, Eric Kripke said that the in-universe pornographic superhero film scenes briefly glimpsed in the second season The Boys episode "Butcher, Baker, Candlestick Maker" had been produced in full, expressing interest in releasing them under the name Supe Porn to the website of the same name, registered to Sony Pictures, as well as supposedly requesting Seth Rogen, Evan Goldberg, Antony Starr and the other followers of his Twitter page to join him in petitioning Prime Video and Amazon Studios to allow the potential web series to be uploaded.

 Following the airing of the third season episode "Glorious Five Year Plan", SupePorn.com was turned into a fictional sex toy online store where the Supe-themed dildos seen in the episode could be bought, before SupePorn.com was featured on the following episode, "The Last Time to Look on This World of Lies", as the site Crimson Countess used to host her cam girl business.
 At the bottom of the website there is a message saying that its contents are for entertainment purpose only and not actually for sale.

 Video games

-In June 2021, it was announced that a tie-in video game of The Boys was in early development.
+In June 2021, it was rumored that a tie-in video game of The Boys was in early development.

+In 2026, a VR game The Boys: Trigger Warning was released, made in association with Sony.
+The viewpoint character of the game is Lucas Costa, a Vought IT technician who allies himself with the Boys to seek revenge on the Supe sitcom family The Armstrongs, using powers he gained after being injected with Compound V to save his life.